The Origin and Evolution of Earth

 When the solar system settled into its current layout about 4.5 billion years ago, Earth formed when gravity pulled swirling gas and dust in to become the third planet from the Sun.
 Earth has a central core, a rocky mantle, and a solid crust. (definition from NASA)

-The earth is our home planet and the third planet from the Sun, and the only planet we of so far that’s inhabited by livings.
+The Earth is our home planet the third planet from the Sun, and the only planet we of so far that’s inhabited by living.
 The origin of the earth was a mystery for several years.
 Many scholars tried to short out the mystery and put forward several concepts and theories.

 Many hypothetical theories were given by different scholars and scientists regarding the origin of the earth.
 Some early theories tried to reveal the mystery and after that modern theories came to light that tried to solve the mystery of the origin of the Universe.

 In the early period, scientists focused on the origin of the Earth or planets rather than the origin of the Universe.

 The early theories describing the origin of the earth are as follows: